 Below, you will find an example of how the 5W questions can be applied to our topic: Hotel industry & Covid.

-If you have difficulties to formulate your research question from the 5W questions, you can try further refining your topic by completing the following three prompts:
+If you have difficulties to formulate your research question from the 5W questions, you can try further refine your topic by completing the following three prompts:

 |Three prompts||Try to complete these sentences ...|